aleph2c/sequence/README.md

 Example with a statechart and its trace output
 ===============================================
 ![Test Pattern](./TestingStatePattern.gif)
-Suppose the following [statechart](https://github.com/aleph2c/miros) was started in state S, then was sent the following series of events:
+Suppose the above [statechart](https://github.com/aleph2c/miros) was started in state S, then was sent the following series of events:

   **{a, b, c, d, e, f, g, h, g, f, e, d, c, b, a}**